 - SEO Value: Domains with existing backlinks and domain authority.

-- Brand Recognition: Domains that were once popular can offer immediate brand value.
+- Brand Recognition: Once popular, Domains can offer immediate brand value.

 - Domain Age: Older domains might be perceived as more trustworthy.